Anjediva Island: Geography

 The only regular presence is members of the Indian Navy.
 Occasionally, other visitors and fishermen come across the island.
 In the nineteenth century, some 200 people had permanent settlements there.

 History

 Origin

+The Anjidiv Island or the Anjediva is the largest island in an archipelago of five islands just off the Karwar coast, the other four being Kurmagad, Madlingad, Devgad and Devragad.
+There are two theories about how it got its name.
+The first is that ‘Anjediva’ is derived from ‘Anji’ (five) and ‘div’ (island), while the other is that its name is derived from the temple of ‘Anjadurga’ which once stood there, worshipped since ancient times. being a halt for ancient Roman traders at the turn of the 1st millennium CE, the Romans called the island "Aigidioum" (land of Agi Goddess).
+The earliest reference to the island can be found in the ancient Roman trade manual Peripulus Of The Erythraean Sea by Geographer Ptolemy (150 CE), which speaks of the Island of ‘Aegidii’ just off the western coast of India.
+The text mentions how the island served as a halt for Roman traders who sailed with the monsoon winds between the Red Sea and the Malabar coast.

+Between the 5th and 7th CE, the island was ruled by the Kadambas of Goa.
+Archaeological excavations have revealed pillars of a temple, probably dedicated to Goddess Anjadurga or Aryadurga.
+It is believed that some time in the 9th CE, the deity was moved to Ankola village in Karnataka, probably due to political turmoil.
+During this time, the island was used by Arab traders as a harbour during monsoon and to repair their ships.

 Vasco da Gama claimed the island as Portuguese crown territory on September 24, 1498 during his first trip to India.

 The Portuguese presence on the island began with the landing of D. Francisco de Almeida on September 13, 1505, who ordered the building of a fortress, which was destroyed seven months later.
 The Afonso de Albuquerque attack, which culminated in the conquest of Goa in 1510, was launched from Anjediva.
 The island was unoccupied until 1661 when the English settled there, waiting for the treaty of July 23 to be complied.
 This treaty eventually yielded them Bombay, which was transferred among the colonial powers in 1665.